 What Are The Best A-Levels To Take For Medicine In USA?

 When planning to study medicine in the USA, choosing the right A-Levels can significantly impact your application to top medical schools.
-While U.S. medical schools don’t have strict A-Level requirements, a strong academic background in relevant subjects is crucial.
+While U.S. medical schools don’t have strict A-Level requirements, a strong academic background in relevant subjects is crucial, especially for international applicants seeking admission to post-bachelor MD programs.

 Here’s a guide on what A-Levels to focus on for some of the most prestigious medical schools in the USA: